 The departments in our faculty have a range of state-of-the-art facilities.

-Our new STEM Centre was completed in 2018 and now houses the Department of Mathematical Sciences, as well as computer labs and biological sciences labs.
+Our new STEM Centre was completed in 2018 and now houses the School of Mathematics, Statistics and Actuarial Sciences, as well as computer labs and biological sciences labs.

 The STEM Centre is the University's new £18 million facility.
 Based in the heart of the Colchester campus, the Centre provides teaching and study space for the Schools of Life Sciences, and Computer Science and Electronic Engineering and the Department of Psychology.
-Additionally the Department of Mathematical Sciences is based in the Centre.
+Additionally the School of Mathematics, Statistics and Actuarial Science is based in the Centre.
 Here the Department's open-door policy is combined with an open plan student work space to foster collaborative working and engagement between students and staff.

 The life sciences wet lab has been fitted with integrated digital microscopes.
 These allow lecturers and students to share findings with the rest of the class at the touch of a button, or save images from microscopes to use at a later date for revision or further teaching.
 The laboratory has Class II microbiological safety cabinets for cell culture, MinION devices for genome sequencing, and the latest spectroscopy technology.

 Lab benches include height-adjustable surfaces that are DDA compliant, and the laboratory and STEM Centre are wheelchair accessible.

 The Exploratory space offers a unique student facility on campus.
 The space provides 13 desks for 6 students per desk, with one computer and large display screen.
 Each desk can work independently, can broadcast to all other tables, or can receive broadcast from the teaching lectern.

 This facility allows teams of up to six students to work together to develop solutions, and project them to other teams for feedback.
 CSEE in particular is utilising the space for team work modules following on from student requests to have more collaborative work space.
 The space is also used to run employability group sessions, such as gaining experience of Assessment Centres for CSEE students.